 Its purpose is to help people forge themselves into fearless magicians who live audaciously, embracing that tonic of an intelligent faith which is enacted, lived out moment by moment.

-Something must exist as a catalyst for all this.
-As such, Conjure Work exists unwaveringly upon the edge, the gap between known and unknown… the crossroads, waiting to be of some small assistance to fellow travelers.
+Something must exist as a catalyst for all this Effective Change.
+As such, Conjure Work exists… standing unwaveringly upon the edge, in the gap between known and unknown… at the crossroads, waiting to be of some small assistance to fellow travelers.